Ryan-Kiachian/Ryan-Kiachian.github.io/Projects/AirfoilDesign.md

 **MAE 4272 | Blade Element Momentum Theory | MATLAB | 3D Printing | Wind Tunnel Testing**

 This project involved designing, optimizing, fabricating, and testing a set of small-scale wind turbine blades.
-Using Blade Element Momentum Theory (BEMT), our team created blades tailored for a specific wind distribution and design RPM.
+Using Blade Element Momentum Theory (BEM), our team created blades tailored for a specific wind distribution and design RPM.
 The project merged aerodynamic theory, MATLAB-based simulation, and real-world testing to evaluate performance gains from an optimized airfoil geometry.

 ---

 ## 🧠 Project Objectives

 - Improve power extraction of a wind turbine operating at a constant RPM
-- Optimize chord and pitch distributions using BEMT with tip loss and wake effects
+- Optimize chord and pitch distributions using BEM with tip loss and wake effects
 - Fabricate blades with 3D printing and test them in a controlled wind tunnel environment
 - Compare theoretical performance against baseline Betz-limit geometry and experimental data